seanywang0408/RASF/README.md

 ## Acknowledgement and Citation

 This codebase borrows a lot from [Pointnet_Pointnet2_pytorch](https://github.com/yanx27/Pointnet_Pointnet2_pytorch).
-Thanks for their helps!
+Thanks for their help!

 If you find this project useful in your research, please cite the following papers:
 ``` bibtex